MarioChao/HeartPie/Logs.md

 - Improve the design of pie effects.
 - Allow pies to be visible if they are initially in the workspace.

+## Improved Pie Skins System | 2025/02/23

+Revamped the pie skins system:

+- [x] Automatically add skins when they are parented to the `PieSkins` folder.
+- [x] Conditional skins:
+    - Stored in server storage.
+    - Given to players after some server-sided checks.
+- [ ] Hit effects are now stored in a single module script.
+- [ ] Skin id saves within the same session.

+**emitLegacyScripts** set to true to avoid warnings in Roblox Studio.

+A container setup script can be found in [ReadMe](./src/Heart%20Pie/ContainerScripts%20(see%20ReadMe)/ReadMe.server.luau).<br>
+This script is similar to the one found in Pie Hiking plugin.

 ## Server-side Collision & Improvements | 2024/09/07

 Many thanks to LunarK (Ori) for helping me with fixing the server pie.